-One of the most beloved foods in Germany that tourists go home talking about is Spätzle, the famous German egg noodles from the Baden-Württemberg region of southwest Germany.
+One of the most beloved foods in Germany that tourists go home talking about is Spaetzle, the famous German egg noodles from the Baden-Württemberg region of southwest Germany.
 This area is also known as Schwabenland, or Swabia.
 I grew up in Stuttgart, the capital of Baden-Württemberg, watching my Mom and Oma make spaetzle – I learned from the best!

 Stuttgart is Germany’s 6th largest city with a population of over 600,000.
 It’s a bustling city of industry as well as one of great beauty and impressive history.
 Stuttgart is the proud home of Mercedes-Benz, Porsche, Bosch, and the first VW Beetle prototype.
-Stuttgart is also one of Germany’s largest wine-growing cities, and wine-making in Stuttgart dates back to 1108 A.D. where a Catholic monastery started making it.
-Stuttgart is home to some of the greatest philosophers and literary giants, including Friedrich Schiller, and is also home to several large universities.
-Stuttgart’s castle, Altes Schloss (“old castle”) dates back to 950 A.D..
-And of course Stuttgart is also home to VfB Stuttgart, one of Germany’s great soccer teams.
+Stuttgart is also one of Germany’s largest wine-producing cities and their wine-making dates back to 1108 A.D. when a Catholic monastery started making it.
+Stuttgart is also home to some of the greatest philosophers and literary giants, is home to several large universities, and of course the home of VfB Stuttgart, one of Germany’s great soccer teams.
 Stuttgart also has 3 beautiful castles.

 Other famous cities in Baden-Württemberg include Heidelberg, Baden-Baden, Tübingen, Ulm, Karlsruhe, and Mannheim.
-The list of places to go and things to see is limitless.
-Needless to say, there was never a dull moment growing up there and I never took for granted the beauty of the surroundings and the richness of the culture.
+There’s a limitless list of things to see and do is limitless.
+Needless to say, there was never a dull moment growing up in Baden-Württemberg and I never took for granted the beauty of the surroundings and the richness of the culture.

 Crack four eggs into a bowl and whisk to combine.

 Make a well in the center of the flour and add the eggs.